peronczyk/VIZU/readme.md

 # VIZU 2.0.0

-Simple, dependency-free CMS system that allows for quick implementation of simple Web pages without having to configure anything in the administration panel.
+Simple, dependency-free CMS system that allows for quick implementation of landing pages without having to configure anything in the administration panel.
 VIZU have native multi-language support.

 ---
 ## Installation